 - The art of the music video

-Unlike Jean, I found something of interest in each exhibit, though the music video one was probably my favorite, Interesting to see some of the more recent innovations in that art form (interactive, 3D, remixing, fan versions)—along with the more familiar history—as I really don’t keep up with music videos anymore!
+Unlike Jean, I found something of interest in each exhibit, though the music video one was probably my favorite, Interesting to see some of the more recent innovations in that art form (interactive, 3D, remixing, fan versions)—along with the more familiar history—as I really don’t keep up with music videos anymore.
 I also spent a bit of time in the room where you experiment with the keyboards (and many other instruments), learning how to play along with famous songs and such.
-Fun, though I didn’t much time.
+Fun, though I didn’t have much time.

 The afternoon cleared up, so we visited the Capitol Hill neighborhood.
 It’s characterized by a lot of interesting shops—bookstore / cafe that specializes in technical and science books (from science fiction to heavy computer programming); music stores highlighting all types of music, not just the most popular—that sort of thing.
-There’s also a Jimi Hendrix statue there, and Broadway St, features some dance steps on the side walk.
+There’s also a Jimi Hendrix statue there, and Broadway St. features some dance steps on the side walk.

 (But I don’t have pictures to prove any of that…)